Celia Gámez: Career

-Celia Gámez was discovered by businessman Salvador Videgain in Argentina acting with Gloria Guzmán.
-Videgain hers presented with Las Castigadoras in 1927 in theatre Romea the most popular in Madrid. who would give him the opportunity of starring Las lloronas 1928.
-The titles was gone Por si las moscas 1929, Las cariñosas 1930, Las pantorrillas, Gran clipper.
-In 1940 she starred in famous titles of revue and increased her popularity with such songs as El Pichi and Por la calle de Alcalá (1931, from Las Leandras) and La Devoradora (1932); the latter making the actress the vamp of Spanish theatre in the 1940s.
-She created her company with famous names and unknowns but famous in the future of theatre Tony Leblanc, Concha Velasco, Florinda Chico, Lina Morgan and Esperanza Roy.
+Celia Gámez was "discovered" by producer Salvador Videgain in Argentina, while she was acting with Gloria Guzmán.
+Videgain introduced her to the Spanish public in Las Castigadoras in 1927 at the Romea theater, the most popular venue in Madrid at the time.
+Videgain gave her a starring role in Las lloronas, in 1928.
+Gámez also starred in Por si las moscas 1929, Las cariñosas 1930, Las pantorrillas, Gran clipper.
+In 1940 she starred in famous titles of revue and songs like El Pichi and Por la calle de Alcalá (1931, from Las Leandras) and La Devoradora (1932) made her a household name in Spain.
+La Devoradora established her as the maneater of Spanish theatre in the 1940s.
+She created her own company with both famous figures of the time and unknowns who later became famous, like Tony Leblanc, Concha Velasco, Florinda Chico, Lina Morgan and Esperanza Roy.

-The titles famous was gone La cenicienta del palace, Yola, Si Fausto fuera Faustina, Rumbo a pique, Fin de semana, Hoy como ayer, Gran revista, La estrella de Egipto, Dólares, La hechicera en palacio, El águila de fuego, Su Excelencia la embajadora, La estrella trae cola 1960 and Mami llévame al colegio with Ángel de Andrés, 1964 version of Las Leandras.
+Well-known shows were La cenicienta del palace, Yola, Si Fausto fuera Faustina, Rumbo a pique, Fin de semana, Hoy como ayer, Gran revista, La estrella de Egipto, Dólares, La hechicera en palacio, El águila de fuego, Su Excelencia la embajadora, La estrella trae cola 1960 and Mami llévame al colegio with Ángel de Andrés, 1964 version of Las Leandras.

 Filmography

-Gámez refused to work in Hollywood since she did not speak English and she did not want to perform small roles.
+Gámez refused to work in Hollywood since she did not speak English and she did not want small roles.
 She starred in El sargento Lápida (1937), El diablo con faldas (1938), and Rápteme usted (1940), among other films.
-She worked in Spain in Las Leandras (1968) alternating with stars like Juanito Navarro, and others, where she sang the song "Por la calle de Alcalá".
+She worked in Spain in Las Leandras (1968) opposite stars like Juanito Navarro, and others, where she sang the song "Por la calle de Alcalá".
 Other songs were "Canciones de nuestra vida" (1971) and in 1974 "Mi hijo no".
-In later years, her albums were inspired by the songs of revue genre musicals in Spain.
+In later years, her albums were inspired by the songs of Spanish revues.

 In music, art and fashion

-Francisco Alonso wrote many songs for her, among them "Por la calle de Alcalá".
+Francisco Alonso wrote many songs for her, notably, "Por la calle de Alcalá," among others.
 It has been recorded by many singers including Plácido Domingo.
 Other songwriters also composed songs for her.

 The House of Peris designed extravagant creations just for her.